 The second subject we addressed in our response was what kind of penalty system should exist for non-compliant agencies and clients.
 The CFFO supports the idea of penalties but, again, only after a gradual implementation of the registry system enables agencies to adapt.
 We also stressed the need for clear communications to employers to help them ensure they are working with registered companies.

 The recent consultation on temporary help agencies is just one of many conversations that the CFFO is engaged in as our industry continues pandemic-proofing the food system.
 2020 brought farm labour issues into sharp focus.
 But with public scrutiny comes government attention and industry progress.

 Commodity groups and agricultural organizations, including the CFFO, have been heavily involved in discussions with government and public health.
 We have tackled issues ranging from labour shortages to worker safety protocols to housing regulations.
 I have been consistently impressed by the efforts of all parties to collaborate so that we can find practical ways to protect workers and keep farm businesses running in the context of modern Ontario farming operations.

-Ed Scharringa is President of the Christian Farmers Federation of Ontario.
+Ed Scharringa is Board of Directors President of the Christian Farmers Federation of Ontario.
 The CFFO Commentary represents the opinions of the writer and does not necessarily represent CFFO policy.
 The CFFO Commentary is heard weekly on CFCO Chatham, CKXS Chatham, CKNX Wingham, and CHLP Listowel.